bennn/dissertation/dissertation/scrbl/README.md

          put lemmas into 4.6.X ... what do they look like? ditto JFP
 - [ ] st fig5 colors, descriptions are wrong so pick new colors anyway
 - [ ] st snake and tetris are both educational and game
+- [ ] cd fig 46 unclear why checks must be there ... add example?
+      also perhaps discuss casts vs checks
+- [ ] cd "nearby" clarify cannot describe designs

+- [ ] blame-trail: matthias asked for a handmade bug in acquire that goes 6-7 hops away

 - [ ] GTP case study needs work